mainmatter/ember-simple-auth/README.md

 authentication provider when it authenticates the session (e.g. the `access_token` in the case of the
 [OAuth 2.0 authenticator](#the-rfc-6749-oauth-20-authenticator)), __the
-authorizer uses that secret information to identify the user in any AJAX requests__ made later on.
+authorizer uses that secret information to identify the user in requests__ made later on.
 Thus, as the authorizer depends on the information provided by the authenticator, the 2 have to fit together.

-There is always only one authorizer in an application which is set when Ember.SimpleAuth is set up (see the
+There is always only one authorizer in an application which can be set when Ember.SimpleAuth is set up (see the
 [API docs for Ember.SimpleAuth.setup](http://ember-simple-auth.simplabs.com/api.html#Ember-SimpleAuth-setup)).